What It Is

 Balamand University grants successful students a Master of Arts in Applied Orthodox Theology in the Eastern Christian Tradition.
 The degree is administered in the U.S. by the Antiochian House of Studies and accredited by the Republic of Lebanon, under the Greek Orthodox Patriarchate of Antioch.

 Completion of the the House of Studies programs does not guarantee ordination.
-As of Fall 1993, Metropolitan Philip has decreed that a St. Stephen Certificate or Master’s is necessary, but may not be sufficient, for major ordination in the Antiochian Archdiocese.
+In Fall 1993, Metropolitan Philip of Blessed memory decreed that a St. Stephen Certificate or Master’s is necessary, but may not be sufficient, for major ordination in the Antiochian Archdiocese.

 How It Works